Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 “So you DON’T love this time of the year?”

-For many of us, this time of the year can be or has been really triggering.
+For many of us, holidays can or has really triggered our trauma.

 A reminder of what never was, what isn’t, and what likely won’t be.